victorspringer/backend-coding-challenge/services/authentication/README.md

 - User authentication with JWT tokens.
 - Authorization mechanisms for accessing protected endpoints.
-- The HTTP middleware that handles authorization accepts both Authorization Bearer header and Cookies (`MRSAccessToken` and `MRSRefreshToken`)
+- The HTTP middleware that handles authorization accepts both Authorization Bearer header and Cookies (`MRSAccessToken` and `MRSRefreshToken`).
+Therefore, don't be surprised if your requests to other services are accepted if you provide an invalid Authorization header, for example (as long as you have valid cookies and vice versa).

 ## Technologies Used